osmus/layercake/README.md

 This repository contains the code that is used to generate the extracts, which are hosted by [OpenStreetMap US](https://openstreetmap.us/) at `data.openstreetmap.us`.
 [Instructions on how to access the data](https://openstreetmap.us/our-work/layercake/) are available on the OpenStreetMap US website.

+> [!WARNING]
+> Layercake is still experimental, and may change as it evolves.
+If you are interested in thematic extracts of OSM data, you can help the project's development by using it and providing feedback.

 ## License

 Code in this repository is dedicated to the public domain via the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.
 You may use or modify it for any purpose, without needing to ask permission.
 See the [LICENSE](./LICENSE) file for details.